 Depending on the size of the job, your high rise window cleaner may need early building access to complete the job in one day.
 Multiple building passes may also need to be arranged to enable your window cleaners to access your roof with ease throughout the day.

 Don't hesitate to ask a window cleaner about their safety procedures too.
-Bax Windows makes sure a Safe Work Method Statement (SWMS) is developed before any work is carried out on your building.
+Bax Clean makes sure a Safe Work Method Statement (SWMS) is developed before any work is carried out on your building.
 We also ensure a site supervisor is on hand to ensure all window cleaners are following the correct safety features.

 3. Do you provide equipment?